bee-browser/bee/packages/lalrgen/README.md

 The main goal of this crate is generating a LALR(1) parsing tables for the `bee-jsparser` crate from a syntactic grammar defined in the ECMA-262 specification.

+## Notable features

+* Multiple goal symbols
+  * The ECMA-262 specification defines multiple goal symbols such as `Script` and `Module`
+* Lookahead restrictions
+  * The ECMA-262 specification uses special notations to restrict follower tokens

 ## How does bee-lalrgen process lookahead restrictions in production rules?

 One of special notations in the ECMA-262 specification is **lookahead restrictions**.
 For example: